Vacation rentals in Sydney

 Booming Sydney, the biggest and oldest city in Australia, is a stunning, sprawling metropolis.
 The global city is a buzzing economic, cultural, and culinary hub with architecture mixing classical, Gothic, and modern styles.
 Visitors to this storied port are welcomed visually by two iconic landmarks: the grand Sydney Opera House, with its high-flying sails that jut into the sky, set against the dramatic arch of the Sydney Harbour Bridge.
 Beyond its urban appeal, Sydney is networked with expansive parks, gardens, and hiking trails.
 Pack a beach bag and follow the crowds to beautiful Bondi Beach, where Sydneysiders (as locals are called) stroll on the sand and surf the deep blue waters year round.
 This is a place where urban sophistication and casual fun coexist naturally: You may even find yourself at a five-star restaurant with a bit of beach sand on your heel.

 Thanks to Sydney’s waterfront locale, it experiences fairly mild temperatures year round.
 Summers (December through February) are sunny and warm.
 Expect crowds during this time, especially on the beaches.
 Summer is also high time for festivals.
 The Sydney Festival, a citywide arts celebration, takes place in January.
 New Year’s Eve’s epic fireworks celebration above the Sydney Opera House draws throngs of onlookers, and is followed by the city’s premier music event, Field Day Music Festival, the next day.
 Temperatures and crowds dip in fall, and winter brings the city’s coolest temperatures and rain.
-Spring may be the perfect shoulder month, as the temperatures rise while humidity remains low.
+Spring may be the perfect shoulder month to book an apartment for rent, as the temperatures rise while humidity remains low.